Mehul2203/Data534-Project/README.md

    * **15th Feb** - Did Error and Exception handling for the sub-function in the main function.
 Did some debuugging and helped in creating main function.

    * **16th Feb** - Worked on GitHub documentation and package creation.
+   * **17th Feb** - Helped and worked on testing our package using GitHub actions.
+Many errors and warnings were occuring.
+Helped in debugging and finally it worked.

 **Team Member 3 - Mayukha Bheemavarapu**